autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ```

-## Mono-unisurf
+## Mono-UniSurf
-Similar to monosdf, Mono-unisurf use monocualr prior as additional supervision for unisurf.
+Similar to monosdf, Mono-UniSurf use monocualr prior as additional supervision for UniSurf.
 It can be trained as:
 ```
 ns-train mono-unisurf --pipeline.model.sdf-field.inside-outside True sdfstudio-data --data data/sdfstudio-demo-data/replica-room0 --include-mono-prior True
 ```

 ## Mono-neus
-Similar to monosdf, mono-neus use monocualr prior as additional supervision for neus.
+Similar to monosdf, mono-neus use monocualr prior as additional supervision for NeuS.
 It can be trained as:
 ```
 ns-train mono-neus --pipeline.model.sdf-field.inside-outside True sdfstudio-data --data data/sdfstudio-demo-data/replica-room0 --include-mono-prior True
 ```